tenstorrent/tt-metal/docs/source/libraries/tt_dnn.rst

 TT-DNN library supports 4 dimensional tensors with shape ``[W, Z, Y, X]``, in ROW_MAJOR layout, and with BFLOAT16 data type.

 Some OPs in this library might change layout of input tensors and pad them to better match expectations of execution kernels on TT Accelerator device.
-These OPs will unpad the result tensor befor it is returned to caller.
+These OPs will unpad the result tensor before it is returned to caller.

 There is a limitation that tensor in ROW_MAJOR layout on TT Accelerator device must have the size of last dimension ``X`` be divisible by 2.
 You can't create these type of tensors on TT Accelerator device or send them to TT Accelerator device with ```tt_lib.tensor.Tensor.to()``.